safecrossroads/technologyandchoice.com/_posts/2016-05-17-episode-7-some-loose-ends.md

 ---
 title: Episode 7 - Some Loose Ends
-tags: podcast
+tags: Podcasts
+author: John Ferguson and Robert Worstell
 thumbnail: assets/img/LooseEnds+logo.png
 excerpt: This week Robert and John do a bit of house cleaning.
 A number of loose ends demanded attention, so we had a blast just batting them around.
 soundcloud: https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/264331606
-featured:
 ---

-#### In this Episode

 This week Robert and John do a bit of house cleaning.
 A number of loose ends demanded attention, so we had a blast just batting them around.

 #### Magic Word